lawrenceakka/python-jedi.tmbundle/Support/jedi/docs/docs/usage.rst

 End User Usage
 ==============

-If you are a not an IDE Developer, than chances are pretty high, that you just want to use |jedi| as a browser plugin or in the shell.
-Yes that's :ref:`also possible <repl-completion>`!
+If you are a not an IDE Developer, the odds are that you just want to use
+|jedi| as a browser plugin or in the shell.
+Yes that's :ref:`also possible
+<repl-completion>`!

 |jedi| is relatively young and can be used in a variety of Plugins and
 Software.
 If your Editor/IDE is not among them, recommend |jedi| to your IDE